Board of Trustees

 The Board of Trustees

-Felicity Golding (Chair) has extensive, in depth knowledge of the education sector, nationally and locally in Suffolk, including serving as an OFSTED inspector and senior Education adviser for Norfolk County Council.
-She plays an important role in co-ordinating village Community Concerts and Schools Enrichment Visits
+Felicity Golding (Vice-Chair and Trustee for Education) has extensive, in depth knowledge of the education sector, nationally and locally in Suffolk, including serving as an OFSTED inspector and senior Education adviser for Norfolk County Council.
+She plays an important role in co-ordinating village Community Concerts and Schools Enrichment Visits.

 Leslie Olive, conductor and artistic director of the Suffolk Philharmonic Orchestra, has also conducted the Philharmonia Orchestra, the Royal Philharmonic Orchestra, the English Chamber Orchestra and the London Mozart Players.
 He founded Suffolk Philharmonic in 2012.